 Then the unexpected happened, followed by the unthinkable: Michelle got pregnant, even though she was still taking birth control pills.
 We thought that was impossible, but we were surprised to find out different!
 Between her second and third month, Michelle miscarried.
 When the doctor told us the miscarriage probably happened because she had conceived while still on the pill, we were devastated.

 Through this difficult time, we began to read in the Bible that children are a blessing and a gift from God (Psalm 127:1–5).
-It was then that we prayed and asked Him to give us as many children as He saw fit.
+We asked God to give us a love for children like He loves children, and to forgive us for not desiring to receive His gifts!
+It was then that we asked God to give us as many children as He saw fit.
 A year later, God blessed us with twins!
 And then another baby, and another, and another!

 Getting a TV Show

-When Jim Bob and I had 14 children, we realized we were outgrowing our home.
+Around that same time we also realized we were outgrowing our home.
 Since we were committed to living debt-free, we made the decision to begin building a house ourselves.
 We loved getting to work alongside each other as we learned different aspects of construction from many friends and hired professionals.
-It was during this time that a television network began filming the things we were doing together as a family.
+It was during this time that a television network began regularly filming the things we were doing together as a family.

-When we were asked to film our first one-hour documentary about the logistics of raising 14 children, we felt that it was an opportunity to share with the world that children are a blessing and a gift from God.
 Little did we know, we would soon be featured on what would become one of the longest-running reality television series in history.
-We are so thankful for the film crew that has shown up at our house for more than a decade.
-They have become like family to us.
+We are so thankful for the Figure 8 Films crew—they have become like family to us.
 They have invested their time and energy into our lives and have been so patient!

 Where we are now